Brain Age: Brain Age Express

+Brain Age Express is a series of 3 downloadable games for the Nintendo DSi.
+It contains Math, Arts & Letters, and Sudoku.
+However, following the closer of the Nintendo 3DS's storefront, which had DSi games on it, these games are no longer obtainable through legal means.

 Brain Age: Concentration Training

+Concentration Training is a game for the Nintendo 3DS.
+It focuses more on training the user's concentration, instead of their overall brain.
+The game features a new Devilish Training mode, where the player does certain tasks designed to help your concentration ability.
+This game also has Supplemental Training mode, a mode consisting of mini-games from the previous games designed to help the speed of the player's working memory, and Brain Training mode, which is similar to the previous games but has new minigames.

 Dr Kawashima's Brain Training for Nintendo Switch

 A new Brain Age title for the Nintendo Switch, titled Nō o Kitaeru Otona no Nintendo Switch Training (脳を鍛える大人のNintendo Switchトレーニング), and as Dr Kawashima's Brain Training for Nintendo Switch for Europe and Australia, was released in Japan on December 27, 2019, and was released in Europe and Australia on January 3, 2020.
 The game uses some of the new features of the Switch, including the gyroscope and infrared camera in the Joy-Con units, as part of the input into the activities, alongside other returning training activities.
 A Switch-compatible stylus was also released that day in Japan to support some of those activities.

 Common elements

-Mathematics

-A DSiWare version titled Brain Age Express: Math was released in North America on April 5, 2009, and in the PAL regions on June 19, 2009.

-Arts & Letters

-A DSiWare version titled Brain Age Express: Arts & Letters was released in North America on August 10, 2009.